artempyanykh/data-zero-to-cloud/slides/slides.md

 ---

-# **Wrap up**
+# [fit] Wrap up

-1. Building a reasonable data warehousing solution is becoming easier these days.
+1. Building a reasonable data processing solution is becoming easier these days.
 2. You don't need to spend man-years to get something up & running.
 3. Recurring infrastructure costs for start-ups and SMB can be less than a monthly supply of cookies for the team.